 - popular fiction and/or print culture from 1780 to 1910

 - literature, science and medicine

-- Jane Austen, Walter Scott and Robert Louis Stevenson
+- Jane Austen, James Hogg, Walter Scott, Robert Louis Stevenson